In this page

 The Eu Digital COVID Certificate is required to access the Botanical Gardens.
 Such certificate is not mandatory for children under 12 and for people with a specific health certification.

-The Botanical Gardens will be closed on: Mondays, 1 January, Easter, 1 May, 15 August, 25 December
+The Botanical Gardens will be closed: from Monday to Friday (open on Monday 1 November), 1 January, Easter, 1 May, 15 August, 25 December.

 Full ticket: 6€